MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-export-payments-bank-file.md

 If you follow a process where you do not post payments until you have confirmation that they have been processed in the bank, you can control this in two ways.

 * In a payment journal with suggested payment lines, you can sort on either the **Exported to Payment File** column or the **Total Exported Amount** and then delete payment suggestions for open invoices for which payments have already been made and you do not want to make payments for.
-* In the **Suggest Vendor Payments** page, where you specify which payments to insert in the payment journal, you can select the **Skip Exported Payments** check box if you do not want to insert journal lines for payments that have already been exported.
+* On the **Suggest Vendor Payments** page, where you specify which payments to insert in the payment journal, you can select the **Skip Exported Payments** check box if you do not want to insert journal lines for payments that have already been exported.

 To see information about exported payments, choose the **Payment Export History** action.